Paul Marmet

 radiation

 emitted by hot remote radiation energy sources: "the stars."
-It has
+It

 also